-Figure 6 Map of survey areas for the ROK Marine Environment Monitoring Network and screenshot of the Marine Environment Information System (MEIS).
-(Source: K-NSAP Figure 3.8 p 39)
+Figure 7.
+Map of survey areas for the ROK Marine Environment Monitoring Network and screenshot of the Marine Environment Information System (MEIS).

-China publishes the China marine environment status bulletin every year.
-As for seawater, the areas polluted in the Yellow Sea has been fluctuating between 2001 and 2016.
-In 2016, the average areas of seawater that had not reached the 1st grade of seawater quality standard was about 34,000 km2, the highest polluted sea area dropped by 37 percent.
-It is also noticeable of that the main pollutants of the seawater in the Yellow Sea were inorganic nitrogen, active phosphate and oil (Figure 8).
-In this bulletin, the sediment quality monitoring was also carried out.
-The monitoring indicators include heavy metals, PCB, sulphide and organic carbon and petroleum.
+PR China publishes the national marine environment status bulletin every year.
+As for seawater, the areas polluted in the Yellow Sea has been fluctuating between 2001 and 2018.
+In 2018, the average areas of seawater that had not reached the 1st grade of seawater quality standard was about 26,090 km, the most polluted sea area stands at 1,980 km.
+It is also noticeable that the main pollutants of the seawater in the Yellow Sea were inorganic nitrogen, active phosphate and oil (Figure 8).
+In this bulletin, the sediment quality monitoring result was also published.
+The monitoring indicators include heavy metals, PCBs, sulfide, organic carbon and petroleum.
 For marine sediment, in 2007, about 91.7 percent of marine sediment sites met comprehensive quality grade I (good quality), in 2017, the ratio increased to 100 percent.
-Figure 9 showed the marine sediment quality distribution trend in last 10 years.
+Figure 9 showed the marine sediment quality distribution trend in the last 10 years.
 The marine sediment quality of the Yellow Sea was good and annual variations were not significant.